2018-2019 Graduate Mentoring Research Assistantship

 IV.
 PROPOSAL FORMAT AND SUBMISSION PROCEDURES

-The application can be found at https://uafblast.wufoo.com/forms/gmra-application-ay-20172018/.
-Read and prepare all sections of the application before you begin.
-Once you begin you cannot save and return at a later time.
+We suggest that you prepare all sections of the application in a word processor, so that you can cut and paste the text into the application itself.
+This is because once you begin the application, you cannot save and return at a later time.
 Once you submit, you cannot edit your submission.
 The following must be prepared prior to beginning the application:

 Describe Undergraduate Mentoring Experience: In 200 words or less, describe your past mentoring of undergraduate students.
 About how many students have you mentored in research?
 Did these students present posters or talks at local, regional, or national meetings?
 Were any of these students a co-author on a submitted or published manuscript?